ocj137/Scrape-RV/README.md

 # Scrape-RV

-In this project I will be web scraping
+In this project I will be using web scraping
-In order to run code from the command line, instead of the notebook, I can just save the code to a file (with a .py extension), and run it using the Python interpreter:
+In order to run code from the command line, instead of the notebook, I can save the code to a file (with a .py extension), and run it using the Python interpreter:

 python my_file.py